-- The search engine showed them the wrong link.
+- The search engine showed them the wrong link or a broken link.
 Do you know how many visitors used to come to our site looking for a “conversion rate” for Russian Rubles to Malaysian Ringletts?!

-- The visitors aren’t ready to buy.
+- User intent.
+The visitors aren’t ready to buy.
 They were in a different part of the purchase process.
 Visitors coming from Social Media ads have notoriously low conversion rates.
-They weren’t looking, they were just surfing.
+They weren’t looking, they were just surfing your product pages.

 We take a closer look at the source of traffic to diagnose a traffic quality problem using Google Analytics Acquisition > All Traffic > Channels report.

-Here we can see that traffic coming from Display ads and those visitors coming “Direct-ly” have a high bounce rate.
-These two sources also make up 50% of our traffic.
-Ouch.
+Here we can see that traffic coming from social media and those visitors coming “Direct-ly” have a high bounce rate.

-Clearly we need to do more to get visitors on their way into the site.
+If you are driving a lot of visitors to your home page, you may want to consider presenting them with links to more relevant content.
 As Tim Ash says, “The job of the home page is to get people off of the home page.”
 He didn’t mean by bouncing.

-With regard to Display ads, we my have a problem with broken promises.
+With regard to social media, we may have a problem with broken promises.